-Learn more about the Girls Inc. Latina Initiative.
+Learn about more Girls Inc. National Scholars.

 Teavana Oprah Chai Tea is on sale at Starbucks and Teavana stores across the U.S. and Canada.
-Proceeds from the sale of Teavana Oprah Chai benefit Girls Inc., so try a chai, take a picture, and share it using #TeavanaOprahChai and #girlsinc.
+Proceeds from the sale of Teavana Oprah Chai benefit Girls Inc.

 Learn more about Girls Inc. and Teavana Oprah Chai.

 Throughout the month of November, Girls Inc. will be saying "thank you" to our supporters, partners, donors and friends.
 We're calling it Girls Inc. 30 Days of Gratitude, our time to reflect on the achievements of the past year and to give thanks to everyone who has made it possible to change the lives of so many girls around the U.S. and Canada.